 A 17 November 1977 supplement to the New Zealand Gazette announced that the national anthems of New Zealand shall be the traditional anthem 'God Save the Queen' and 'God Defend New Zealand', thus granting equal status to both.

-Both anthems can be performed at the same occasion however God Save The Queen is generally used for occasions where Her Majesty The Queen, a member of the Royal Family, or the Governor-General is officially present, or when loyalty to the Crown is emphasised.
+Both anthems can be performed at the same occasion however God Save The King is generally used for occasions where His Majesty The King, a member of the Royal Family, or the Governor-General is officially present, or when loyalty to the Crown is emphasised.

-God Defend New Zealand is appropriate when the national identity of New Zealand is the focus, even in association with a toast to Her Majesty as Queen of New Zealand.
+God Defend New Zealand is appropriate when the national identity of New Zealand is the focus, even in association with a toast to His Majesty as King of New Zealand.

 Using both anthems